ContactUsBack copy

 Program Support

-Tyler Smith joined CAFE to assist in the betterment of communities through encouraging inclusivity for all.
-Tyler assists CAFE as the marketing lead.
-Tyler plans to utilize many different avenues of social media to bring awareness to CAFE and the ongoing mission.
-In the past, Tyler has volunteered with California Youth Connection (CYC) to advocate for California’s foster youth and has participated in multiple Transitional Age Youth (TAY) Summits for youth aging out of the foster care system.
+Tyler Smith assists CAFE in the betterment of all communities through encouraging inclusivity for all.
+Tyler works with CAFE as the G Suite (Google Workspace) coordinator (community and other on-site meetings, zooms, G mail, Google Docs, calendar, staff coordination etc.) lead and serves as the administrative assistant to Dr. Pelham.
+He helps all staff with communications and tech issues.
+He coordinates with the CAFE board of directors.
+Tyler has volunteered with California Youth Connection (CYC) to advocate for California’s foster youth and has participated in multiple Transitional Age Youth (TAY) Summits for youth aging out of the foster care system.

 Paige Howell Taylor